 It’s also important that a database be designed properly.
 For example, names should always be entered as separate units — title/prefix, first name, middle name, last name, suffix.
 They can be combined later when necessary.
 A lot of good databases do this, but it’s completely worthless if somebody enters the first and middle names in the first name field or adds the suffix to the last name.
 You may have heard the expression “garbage in, garbage out,” and this is a prime example of that.
 All of the right fields were there, but if used improperly, it doesn’t matter.

 Of course, the proper fields aren’t always included.
-One example I’ve had to wrestle with recently is a database showing the various insurance policies people have had with the agency.
+One example I had to wrestle with recently in a former career was a database showing the various insurance policies people had with the agency.
 Now, that is useful and necessary information, as well as something that legally needs to be maintained.
 And it’s all right that a person gets one row of data for each policy that they’ve had.
 Some people will have one or two rows, others might have a dozen or more.